FedHK-MVFC: Federated Heat Kernel Multi-View Clustering

 \section{Introduction}

-The increasing prevalence of heterogeneous data sources has spurred significant interest in multi-view (MV) clustering, wherein a single entity is characterized by multiple distinct feature sets or “views.”
-In such contexts, traditional clustering methods often fall short, necessitating sophisticated approaches that can effectively integrate complementary information across diverse views while maintaining coherence in the resulting partition.
-In addition, the rapid evolution of large-scale artificial intelligence (AI) systems - from centralized language models to decentralized, agent-based architectures - has fundamentally shifted how learning is conceptualized and deployed.
-In these new paradigms, learning must occur not only across heterogeneous data views but across distributed agents, each operating within their own local context, resource constraints, and knowledge representation.
-This shift demands a theoretical and algorithmic framework that accommodates structural diversity, communication limitations, and the intrinsic geometry of information flow.
+The proliferation of heterogeneous data sources has catalyzed a surge of interest in multi-view (MV) clustering, a methodology in which a single entity is delineated by multiple distinct feature sets or "views."
+In such contexts, conventional clustering methods frequently prove inadequate, underscoring the necessity for advanced approaches that can seamlessly integrate complementary information across diverse perspectives while preserving coherence in the resulting partition.
+Furthermore, the rapid evolution of large-scale artificial intelligence (AI) systems—from centralized language models to decentralized, agent-based architectures—has fundamentally shifted the conceptualization and deployment of learning \cite{montes2019distributed}.
+In these novel frameworks, learning must occur not only across heterogeneous data views but also across distributed agents, with each agent operating within its own local context, resource constraints, and knowledge representation.
+This paradigm shift necessitates a theoretical and algorithmic framework that can accommodate structural diversity, communication limitations, and the intrinsic geometry of information flow.